emlynmac/udpconnection/README.md

 // Send with
 connection.send(data)

-// Receive by subscribing to the receiveDataPublisher let receiver = connection.receiveDataPublisher
-  .sink(
-    receiveCompletion: { completion in

-    },
-    receiveValue: { data in
+// Receive by awaiting the data on the receivedData stream: for await data in connection.receivedData {
+  // DO SOMETHING WITH THE DATA
 }
-  )

-// Track errors and state with let state = connection.statePublisher.sink(
+// Track errors and state with the connectionState stream:
-  receiveCompletion: { completion in
+Task {
-    // Handle the completion, possible error
-  },
-  receiveValue: { state in
+  for await state in connection.connectionState {
       switch state {
     case .ready:
-      // Handle ready
+      // Start sending / receiving

     default:
       // Handle other things
     }
-  })
+  }
+}
 ```